nvolungis/videoplayer1/readme.md

 - when watching is interupted (pause, stop, playehead drag, playbar click) add it's watched moments to the aggregate record of watched moments.

 #### Run Time
-number of moments (n —  comparison against segment) + number of moments (n —  summation)
+number of moments (n) (during comparison against current segment) + number of moments (n) ( summation against aggregate moment data) + C (number moments watched / total moments)

 This looks like 2n, or O(n) for each 'timeChanged' event to me.

+### Thank you!!

+This was a great project and I feel like it really let's you see how I code and what I'm about.
+My number one goal when I'm writing code is to make it as understandable and readable as possible (it's also nice if it actually does stuff!) and I hope that comes through in this project.
+I can't wait to hear what you have to say about it!

+- Neil